 Also under the “More Options” tab is the option to search resources by vendor.
 Vendors are the companies that produce various journals and databases.
-You might search by vendor if you have a useful journal and are curious to see whether the vendor of it produces other similar materials.
-There are other reasons to use this function but for the most part, this is not a searching method most people will use very frequently.
+You might search by vendor if you have found a useful journal and are curious to see whether its vendor produces other similar materials.
+There are other reasons to use this function, but for the most part this is not a searching method that most people will use very frequently.

 What is the CitationLinker?